Caleydo/caleydo.github.io/_publications/2016_eurovis_avocado.md

 # Acknowledgements

-We are grateful to Sam Gratzl for input on the early design and the implementation of AVOCADO and the Refinery Platform team (Peter J Park, Shannan Ho Sui, Win Hide, Ilya Sytchev, Jennifer Marx, Scott Ouellette, Fritz Lekschas) for their help with the task definitions and the integration of AVOCADO.
-This work was funded by the Austrian Research Promotion Agency (FFG 840232), the Austrian Science Fund (FWF P27975-NBL), the State of Upper Austria (FFG 851460), US National Institutes of Health (R00 HG007583), and the Harvard Stem Cell Institute.
+We are grateful to Samuel Gratzl for input on the early design and the implementation of AVOCADO, and to the Refinery Platform team (Peter J Park, Shannan Ho Sui, Win Hide, Ilya Sytchev, Jennifer Marx, Scott Ouellette, Fritz Lekschas) for their help with the task definitions and the integration of AVOCADO.
+This work was funded by the Austrian Research Promotion Agency (FFG 840232), the Austrian Science Fund (FWF P27975-NBL), the US National Institutes of Health (R00 HG007583), and the Harvard Stem Cell Institute.